Komal15agarwal/SI-2024-Cubesat-KA/README.md

 Execute the C-Code for Blinking of LED,Fading of LED and Multiple blink of LED.
 - **Lab 2: Intro to GPIO programming**
     - We learnt to configure a GPIO as an output and control an LED with it.
+    - Working with GPIO (General Purpose Input/Output) pins to control external devices like LEDs is a fundamental aspect of embedded systems and microcontroller programming.
+    - Examples for this are [LAB_1](LABS/ESP-32/LAB_1) and [LAB_2](LABS/ESP-32/LAB_2)
 - **Lab 3: Dimming LED using PWM**
     - We have used the ESP32 to control the light intensity of an external LED using PWM signal.
+    - PWM (Pulse Width Modulation) is a technique used to generate analog-like signals using digital means, commonly employed in microcontroller-based systems for tasks like controlling motors, dimming LEDs, generating audio signals, and more
     - From the [LED Datasheet](Resources/Datasheet-LED-XLMR01DE.pdf) tabulate the following data:

        |PARAMETERS                                        |VALUES |